jtlapp/electron-affinity/README.md

 The timeout applies to all bindings, including in-progress bindings.

-The library does not at present provide a timeout for the duration of a main API call, and it appears that Electron provides no timeout on `ipcRenderer.invoke` either.
+The library does not provide a timeout for the duration of a main API call, and it appears that Electron provides no timeout on the underlying `ipcRenderer.invoke` either.

 ### Example Repo